 Email queries and synopses to email@example.com.
 Within the email, not attached.
 If your query gives no clue as to where your title comes from, that's fine, but you might let Evil Editor know where you got the title, so that he can create a "Guess the Plot" that sounds like someone might reasonably have made it up after seeing your title.

 At the beginning of each Face-Lift is a feature called Guess the Plot.
 It includes several fake plots along with the correct plot for the title of the book.
 The fake plots are submitted by EE's Evil Minions, of which you are now one.
 Click on "Queries Waiting" in the sidebar for a list of titles waiting for fake plots.
 Send as many as you like.

 4. How else--?

-You may submit the opening of your novel or short story (to firstname.lastname@example.org).
+You may submit the opening of your novel or short story or nonfiction book (to firstname.lastname@example.org).

 Or continue someone else's opening.
 Click the CONTINUE AN OPENING link in the sidebar for more information.

 You may comment on any post.
 When submitting a comment, try to be helpful or witty or both.
 All authors enjoy praise and constructive criticism.
 And don't forget to include praise for Evil Editor.